About the Music Department

 The Harvard University Department of Music is devoted to the study and practice of music, and exists to provide a first-rate music education that gives students advanced skills and knowledge of music history, repertory, and performance.

 As an academic department, the Music Department offers both an undergraduate and a graduate program.
 Undergraduates receive an A.B. with a concentration in music ("concentration" is Harvard's word for "major").
-Graduate students complete a Ph.D. program in historical musicology, ethnomusicology, theory, or composition.
+Graduate students complete a Ph.D. program in historical musicology, ethnomusicology, theory, or cross-disciplinary music studies.

 There is also a small A.M. program in performance practice, and a dual degree program in tandem with New England Conservatory where undergraduate students earn an A.B. from Harvard and a M.M. from NEC over the course of five years.